InjectiveLabs/injective-chain-releases/docs/migration/injective-canonical-chain-5.md

 In case of a failed migration via the upgrade module, the Injective Labs team will post an official `injective-canonical-chain-5` genesis file, but it is recommended that validators should do try to export the genesis on their own node to verify the resulting genesis file.

-Following proposal <proposal_number>, this indicates that the upgrade procedure should be performed on block number `9614200`.
+Following proposal [133](https://hub.injective.network/proposals/133), this indicates that the upgrade procedure should be performed on block number `9614200`.

 - [Summary](#summary)
 - [Risks](#risks)